kibet-gilbert/co1_metaanalysis/README.md

 3. Python (Python2, Python3 and ipython): BeautifulSoup4, lxml, pandas

 ### Classification of sequences.
 On avarage, less than 20% of all downloaded sequences have species identities and a small fraction of this are mislabelled.
-Therefore to give identities to the sequences and assess the accuracy of the identities for those with species taxon classification, a classification analysis is done.
-The tools available are:
+Therefore to give species identities to the sequences and assess the accuracy of the identities for those with species taxon classification, a classification analysis is done.
+The tool used is:
-1. [RDPClassifier](https://github.com/rdpstaff/classifier), a naive Bayasian classifier originally developed to do rapid taxonomic placement of 16S rRNA sequences as descriped by [Cole et al.](https://doi.org/10.1093/nar/gkt1244), is used to  assign taxon names to CO1 metabarcode sequences that have missing taxa values.
-It's trained to species rank using [CO1 Eukaryote v3.2 training set](https://github.com/terrimporter/CO1Classifier/releases/tag/v3.2) as described by [Porter and Hajibabaei](http://dx.doi.org/10.1146/annurev-ecolsys-102209-144621)
+1. [Ribosomal Database Project classifier (RDPClassifier)](https://github.com/rdpstaff/classifier), a naive Bayasian classifier originally developed to do rapid taxonomic placement of 16S rRNA sequences as descriped by [Cole et al.](https://doi.org/10.1093/nar/gkt1244), is used to  assign taxon names to CO1 metabarcode sequences that have missing taxa values.
+It has been trained to species rank using [CO1 Eukaryote v3.2 training set](https://github.com/terrimporter/CO1Classifier/releases/tag/v3.2) as described by [Porter and Hajibabaei](http://dx.doi.org/10.1146/annurev-ecolsys-102209-144621)

 ### Multiple Sequence Alignment tools.
 1. [Muscle.](http://www.drive5.com/muscle/)
 It is problematic to align large number of sequences using global alignment algorithims used by muscle as explained in [Very large alignments are usually a bad idea](http://www.drive5.com/muscle/manual/bigalignments.html).
 Clustering highly identical (95% or 90% identity) help reduce the the sequences and challanges faced.
 2. [T_Coffee](https://github.com/cbcrg/tcoffee).
 [The regressive mode of T-Coffee](https://github.com/cbcrg/tcoffee/blob/master/docs/tcoffee_quickstart_regressive.rst) is [described as most suitable for large datasets](https://www.biorxiv.org/content/10.1101/490235v1.full) by E. G. Nogales et. al (2018).
+Our assesment proved that it is relatively accurate compared to MUSCLE but relatively slow compared to PASTA
 3. [MAFFT Version 7](https://mafft.cbrc.jp/alignment/software/).
 For large datasets: [Tips for handling a large dataset](https://mafft.cbrc.jp/alignment/software/tips.html).
-More published by [T. Nakamura et. al (2018)](https://academic.oup.com/bioinformatics/article/34/14/2490/4916099)
+More published by [T. Nakamura et. al (2018)](https://academic.oup.com/bioinformatics/article/34/14/2490/4916099).
+This tool is reliably accurate but very slow
 4. [SATé](https://github.com/sate-dev/sate-core) for [sate-tools-linux](https://github.com/sate-dev/sate-tools-linux)
 5. [PASTA](https://github.com/smirarab/pasta) [(Tutorial)](https://github.com/smirarab/pasta/blob/master/pasta-doc/pasta-tutorial.md)
 6. Other tools; [SEPP](https://github.com/smirarab/sepp), [UPP](https://github.com/smirarab/sepp/blob/master/README.UPP.md) and [HMMER](http://hmmer.org/)